Module 00: What Is a Language Model?

 Three key insights:

 1. Full context visibility.
-Unlike older models that read left-to-right one token at a time, transformers can see the entire input at once.
+Older models read left-to-right, one token at a time.
+Transformers see the entire input at once.
 Each layer processes all positions simultaneously, making them highly parallelizable and efficient.

 2. Learned relevance.
 The attention mechanism learns which tokens matter for each prediction.
 When predicting after total +=, it learns to focus on the loop variable n, not the function name.

 3. Stacked layers.
 Multiple transformer layers build increasingly abstract representations.
-Early layers might recognize syntax; later layers understand meaning.
+Early layers recognize syntax; later layers grasp meaning.

-That’s the high-level overview.
-In the modules ahead, you’ll build each component from scratch.
+The modules ahead build each component from scratch.

 What You’ll Build

-Each module ahead tackles one piece of this architecture:
+Each module tackles one piece of this architecture:

-The path is sequential: each module builds on the previous ones.
-By the end, you’ll have a working language model that you fully understand - not magic, but something you built piece by piece.
+Each module builds on the previous ones.
+By the end, you’ll have a working language model you fully understand - something you built piece by piece.

 NoteKey Takeaways